maintainerati/site/README.md

 [![Build Status](https://travis-ci.org/maintainerati/site.svg?branch=master)](https://travis-ci.org/maintainerati/site)

-This repo holds the source code for the Maintainerati website.
+This repository holds the source code for the Maintainerati website.

 The site uses [`hugo`](https://gohugo.io/) and is hosted on [netlify](https://www.netlify.com/).
 Pull requests are tested on netlify